![]() |

 with facts such as Falmouths introduction of electricity, something

 achieved before the city of Philadelphia boasted electric power.
+A

+we also have a beautiful people and a beautiful history.
 The Gardens: The real splendor of this attraction

 lies in its beautiful gardens.
 Stroll past natural springs and waterfalls,